Leah-Tugi/Product-Variants-App/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 # Fork the repository.
-Create a new feature branch (git checkout -b feature-branch-name).
+Create a new feature branch (git checkout -b main).
 Make your changes and commit (git commit -m 'Add feature').
-Push to the branch (git push origin feature-branch-name).
+Push to the branch (git push origin main).
 Create a pull request.

 ### Contact